 children, and his well-loved sister.
 He appeared to live most of the

-time in his kitchen, keeping warm by the Aga, cooking venison from the
+time in his kitchen, keeping warm by the Aga, cooking venison from

 deep freeze, and drinking from his substantial wine store, stacked up